How to Buy Bitcoin With Credit Card

 While some people want the lowest possible fees many others just want the simplicity, convenience, and confidence in buying Bitcoin with a credit card.

 You really just have to determine what is the payment method that suits you best.
-Wire transfers are the cheapest, credit cards the easiest and Paypal is somewhere in between the two.
+Wire transfers are the cheapest, credit cards the easiest and buying Bitcoin with Paypal is somewhere in between the two.

 There is also a range of PayPal alternatives like Skrill and Neteller that are gaining in popularity, and which also offer a good balance of affordability and convenience.